Walodja1987/xns/test/Tests.md

 - Should set `deployedAt` to current block timestamp.
 - Should register special namespace "x" with correct price (100 ETH).
 - Should set special namespace creator to owner.
-- Should initialize special namespace with 200 free names.
 - Should emit `NamespaceRegistered` event for special namespace.
 - Should map SPECIAL_NAMESPACE_PRICE to "x" namespace.